 Although education is theoretically free in the Philippines and Vietnam, charges still apply.
 The poor cannot pay for their children’s uniform, shoes, bag, books, pens… or the expected routine school extras.

 We won’t create lawyers, doctors or teachers from among the street poor overnight but we can set the seeds of growth in motion, today.
 Our, “Help For The Poor – Education Projects,” include:

 i) Home-school Bursaries

-This project is Philippine based; its main focus is street and highland/rural children.
+This project’s main focus is street and highland/rural children.
 It has a few simple principles: encourage families to send their children to school, pay for their uniform plus extra needs and raise each families self-esteem.
 Periodic events are arranged for the families and regular checks on each child’s attendance as well as their end-of-year report is overseen by a trained volunteer.

 ii) Help for the Disabled

 Our love to help the disabled will be no surprise; it’s everyone’s hope that the disabled are fully cared for.
 However, specialist skills and enormous resources are required.
 Sadly, if you are a disabled child in a poor family, of course, you are loved, but you are not generally their first priority.
 The groups that we make a small financial contribution to, seek out disabled children in communities, provide access to a daily education (plus residential overnight care where needed) and give ongoing parental training and support.